J. C. Carothers: Later career

 He was appointed a consultant at St James' Hospital, Portsmouth, in 1959, and in the same year, wrote a paper, Culture, Psychiatry and the Written Word.
 Reading this paper prompted Marshall McLuhan to write his own paper on technological trauma, The Gutenberg Galaxy, and McLuhan wrote to Carothers acknowledging this intellectual debt.
 The culmination of his thinking was expressed in The Mind of Man in Africa, prepared during the early years of his retirement, and published in 1972.
 Carothers was elected to the Fellowship of the College of Psychiatrists in 1973.

 Carothers believed that societies, like developing human individuals, move through a phase where the power of the spoken word gradually gives way to the authority of the written word.
 He saw that the rural Africans were living in world of sound, in which the dynamic, spoken word retained its magic, whereas in Western society, children move rapidly to a visual world as they learn to read.
 He linked what he termed this mental immaturity with the hysterical patterns he claimed were seen more commonly in African than European women, and the psychopathic traits he believed to be more common in African men than in Europeans.
 These ideas were set out in his last published article Hysteria, Psychopathy and the Magic Word, in 1975.

 Personal life

-Carothers was married in Marylebone in 1933 to Diana May Bagnall (1905-1998) with whom he had two daughters, Helen (born 1937) and Janet (born 1939) and a son, Andrew (born 1943).
+Carothers was married in Marylebone in 1933 to Diana May Bagnall (1905-1998) with whom he had two daughters and a son.
 He was a prolific artist, and his oil paintings, mainly landscapes, were exhibited both locally and at the Royal Academy of Arts.